Azure DevOps pipelines and databases

 - where to deliver the database clones (Windocks SQL Server Windows containers or SQL Server instances)

-The spec is provided in the form of a dockerfile.
 Build the image via a web application, command line or REST API.

 3. Create the Yaml for the DevOps pipeline